galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 ## MD and Volcano plots

 Genome-wide plots that are useful for checking DE results are MD plots (or MA plots) and Volcano plots.
 There are functions in limma for generating these plots and they are used by this tool.
+These plots are output by default and shown in the report along with a link to PDF versions (`MDPlot_basalpregnant-basallactate.pdf` and `VolcanoPlot_basalpregnant-basallactate.pdf`).

 ![MDVol Plot](../../images/limma-voom/mdvolplot_basalpregnant-basallactate.png "MD Plot and Volcano Plot")

-The MD Plot highlighted genes are significant at FDR of 0.05 and exhibit log2-fold-change of at least 0.
+The MD Plot highlighted genes are significant at an adjusted p-value (adj.P) threshold of 0.05 and exhibit log2-fold-change (lfc) of at least 0.
 These thresholds can be change by the user under **Advanced Options**.

 > ### {% icon question %} Question
 >
-> How many genes are differentially expressed at the default thresholds of FDR=0.05 and lfc=0?
+> How many genes are differentially expressed at the default thresholds of adj.P=0.05 and lfc=0?
 >
 >    > ### {% icon solution %} Solution
 >    >
->    > The number of DE genes at these FDR and lfc thresholds is shown in the table in the report as below.
+>    > The number of DE genes at these adj.P and lfc thresholds is shown in the table in the report as below.
 >    >
 >    > ![DE counts](../../images/limma-voom/decounts.png){: width="500px"}
 >    >